rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Example:
 ><CITE>Carter and Hendee [and 20 others in 18 places]</CITE>

-<a name="4.203.7.3">4.203.7.3</a> If both the place and publisher associated with an earlier edition appears together with the name of the actual publisher of the edition being described, transcribe the names as a single element in the order in which they appear.
+<a name="4.203.7.3">4.203.7.3</a> If both the place and publisher associated with an earlier edition appear together with the place and publisher of the edition being described, transcribe each publisher with the place to which it corresponds.

 >Example:
 ><CITE>Published by the Surveyor General, pursuant to an act of the legislature, Stone & Clark, republishers, 1839</CITE>